ayush-lal/PingChecker/README.md

 # PingChecker

-Simple Python application to ping Google's IP and output either a "Network Up" or "Network Down" response in the MacOS Taskbar.
+Simple Python application that pings Google's IP and outputs either a "Network Up" or "Network Down" response in the MacOS Taskbar.

 ![PingChecker Preview](assets/preview.gif)